chodera/portfolio/_posts/2019-03-22-place_names_in_bas_rhin.md

 Names of places in Alsace are sometimes described as unpronounceable for French people.
 Most names have a Germanic root and sound pretty exotic for French speakers.
 I recommend taking a regional train and listening to the voice announcing the Alsatian stations with a very French pronunciation, quite a funny experience.
 A recent trip on the train made me think about the similarity of suffixes in Alsatian place names and I was interested to know how many places actually end on "-heim", "-willer" and so on.

 This post uses data from a scraped Wikipedia table from [another post]({% post_url 2019-03-21-webscraping_wikipedia %}).
 It contains information on communes in the département Bas-Rhin.
-Here, we are only need the names of the places.
+Here, we only need the names of the places.
 We start by loading packages, data and pulling out the column we are interested in.

 {% highlight r %}
 # Load packages